Most recently updated on August 10, 2021

 Stratolaunch is another company at Mojave looking toward the future.
 In April 2019, it completed a successful test flight of its Roc plane, the largest aircraft ever built.
 That spacecraft is capable of launching satellite-carrying rockets.

 There are no public tours given at the Mojave space port, but the facility hosts a “Plane Crazy Saturday” on the third Saturday of every month.
-Since this is the third Saturday in March, the facility is indeed holding its monthly event today.

 As we continue east on Highway 58, we get a glimpse to the south of Edwards Air Force Base, another aeronautical gem in the high desert.